ORNL/cpp-proposals-pub/aligned_accessor/aligned_accessor.md

     * Include updated feedback from David Sankel
         (see Acknowledgments) after his review of R2

+* Revision 4 (post - St. Louis) to be submitted 2024-07-24

+    * Per request of LEWG chair, make `is_sufficiently_aligned` a nonmember function instead of a static member function of `aligned_accessor`.
+R3 presented this only as an alternative.
+        R4 makes this the actually proposed design.

 # Purpose of this paper

 We propose adding `aligned_accessor` to the C++ Standard Library.